mlammens/ENS-511-Plant-Ecology/pages/syllabus.md

 ### Weekly assignments

-There will be an assignment assigned each week, due by the start of class the following week.
+There will be an assignment each week, due by the start of class the following week.

 ### iNaturalist contributions